CarlosDanielS3/nodeSecurity/README.md

 ## 📑 About

-## This is a Typescript project created in order to learn the main features and advantages of typescript.
+## This is a Javascript project created in order to learn about security methods using node.js.
 Creating this application i could learn about:
 ## Branch V1
 * Modeling holes due to limitations of the Javascript language
 * Initial Benefits of the TypeScript Language